IBE160/SG-612/docs/epics.md

 **Prerequisites:** Story 1.3

-**Technical Notes:** This involves adding a specific query to the backend to filter tasks.
+**Technical Notes:** This involves adding a specific query to the backend to filter tasks using `GET /api/tasks?priority=High`.
+The sidebar containing the smart lists will collapse into an offcanvas menu on tablet and mobile screens, and the active list should have a visual indicator as per the design system.

 ### Story 3.2: "Due This Week" Smart List